eliottvincent/dotly/README.md

 ### Gets a value at a path within an object
 `get(object, path, defaultValue)` returns the value at the specified path:
-* `object` must the object in which to get the value from
+* `object` must the object from which to get the value
 * `path` must be a string representing the path, using dot notation
 * `defaultValue` can be used as a default value